 When we consider the user with the ID "-9196668942822132778," who has only one interaction in the system, we can observe that our system provides a recommendation to him (Table 3).
-According to this example, we can conclude that our system that uses a hybrid approach can prevent the issue of cold-start and supply new learners with recommendations because our system adopts as baseline a popularity-based method to supply the most trending articles to new users.
+According to this example, we can conclude that our system that uses a hybrid approach can prevent the issue of cold-start and supply new learners with recommendations because our system adopts as baseline a popularity-based method to supply the most trending articles the fl_score measured 0.54 (Figure 5), and the accuracy measured 0.857 (Figure 6).
+All the results of the two cases are presented in the figures below.